Simple-Efficient/RL-Factory/README.md

 </div>

 ## Release Log
-We’ll keep a fast release cycle to quickly deliver and polish the upcoming features.
+We’ll keep a fast release cycle to quickly deliver and polish the upcoming features. **If you have any features you highly hope to be supported in the future, please feel free to contact us (gjyin@outlook.com).**
-+ **Version 0.1**
-  + **Environment decouple**: define your tool-use envinroment easily (tools setup and reward function definition)
-  + **Qwen3 Model support**: quickly train your agent using Qwen3 (much better than Qwen2.5 in tool-call)
-  + **Efficient training**: 2x faster than existing frameworks for rapid model iteration (mainly through async tool-use)
 + **Version 0.2** We are looking forward to more people participating in the development and construction together, to create a great Agenetic Training community.
 Please feel free to contact us.
   + **WebUI**: build a WebUI for data processing, tool & environment definition, training configuration, and project management [#2](https://github.com/Simple-Efficient/RL-Factory/issues/2)
   + **More efficient training**: support the AsyncLLMEngine for more efficient rollout [#4](https://github.com/Simple-Efficient/RL-Factory/issues/4)